Queen of Burlesque

-Queen of Burlesque is a 1946 murder mystery film starring Evelyn Ankers and directed by Sam Newfield.
+Queen of Burlesque is a 1946 American mystery thriller film directed by Sam Newfield and starring Evelyn Ankers, Carleton G. Young and Marion Martin.
+The film was distributed by the low-budget Producers Releasing Corporation.
 Rose La Rose, who played Blossom Terrain, was a stripper in real life and, according to Variety, a "runway peeler with considerable experience."
 She portrays a supporting character and has one feature dance, a faux "Arabian Fantasy" that is not a striptease.

 Plot

 When striptease artiste Blossom Terraine is strangled backstage at a burlesque theater, fellow dancer Crystal is suspected of the murder.
 Crystal's reporter boyfriend Steve turns detective in an attempt to prove her innocence.